 A permanent college record is established once a student has completed a full term and is enrolled.
 The University will release the banked college credit(s) when an official transcript identifies successful completion of the high school graduation requirements.
 A maximum of two academic courses may be taken during the Fall, Spring or Summer semester.
 Courses a student may take include English, History, Mathematics, Political Science (Government), or other’s approved by the dean of the school or college where the student is enrolled.

-Students who graduate from high schools not accredited by the Texas Education Agency or who are home schooled may be considered if they have a 710 SAT(Verbal & Math) or 800 (New SAT - Total Score, or an ACT composite 15 or above and a 2.75 GPA on a 4.0 scale.
+Students who graduate from high schools not accredited by the Texas Education Agency or who are home schooled may be considered if they have an 800 (New SAT - Total Score) or an ACT composite 15 and a 2.8 GPA on a 4.0 scale.

 Dual Credit Programs